bbauska/W3Cx-5of5/README.md

     inappropriate cultural bias.</li>
 </ol>

-<p>You will find more quick tips on the <a href="https://www.w3.org/International/quicktips/">
+<p>You will find more quick tips on the <a href="https://www.w3.org/International/quicktips/" target="_blank" rel="noopener noreferrer">
 Internationalization quick tips</a> page.
 Remember that these tips do not constitute complete guidelines.</p>

 <h4>Internationalization checker</h4>

 <p>When you start creating Web pages, you can also run them through the
-W3C&apos;s <a href="https://validator.w3.org/i18n-checker/">Internationalization
+W3C&apos;s <a href="https://validator.w3.org/i18n-checker/" target="_blank" rel="noopener noreferrer">Internationalization
 Checker</a>.
 If there are internationalization problems with your page, this checker explains what they are and what to do about it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->